antpass79/second-price-sealed-bid-auction/README.md

 ### Explanation and assumptions

+In the below sections there are 2 algorithms to solve the problem, the first one is based on dynamic programming, the second one is a static algorithm.

+#### Dynamic Algorithm

 Taking the above example:

 | buyer | bid 1 | bid 2 | bid 3 |